Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/drylab/rpi-manual.md

 4. Place camera with desired lens into the adaptor, with lens facing down
 5. Preview camera view by running [`preview.py`](https://github.com/Klepac-Ceraj-Lab/RPiCamera/tree/main/scripts#preview)
     - *For orienting the view - the side where the ribbon comes out of the camera board is the bottom of the photo*
-6. Adjust things as needed
+6. Adjust things as needed.
+For example, you might:
     - Put platform on different shelf
     - Turn on leds
         - *If the object is reflective it may reflect the spiral of bright white leds. in that case using side lights may be better*